simeononsecurity/simeononsecurity.ch/content/articles/the-top-ten-most-common-cybersecurity-mistakes/index.en.md

 Data loss can be devastating, especially if you lose important documents, photos, or other files.
 Failing to back up your data leaves you vulnerable to data loss due to hardware failure, theft, or malware.

 To avoid this mistake, **regularly back up your data** to an external hard drive, cloud storage service, or other backup solution.
-Be sure to test your backups to ensure that they are working properly.
+Be sure to test your backups to ensure that they're working properly.

 ____